OpenJetson/DeepStream-Yolo/MULTIPLE-INFERENCES.md

 8. Copy and rename config_infer_primary.txt (same of your yolo model; v3, v3-tiny, etc.) from /opt/nvidia/deepstream/deepstream-4.0/sources/objectDetector_Yolo to each config_infer_secondary*.txt (* = 1, 2, 3, etc.; depending on the number of secondary inferences) to created yolo directory.
 9. Copy deepstream_app_config.txt (same of your yolo model; v3, v3-tiny, etc.) from /opt/nvidia/deepstream/deepstream-4.0/sources/objectDetector_Yolo to created yolo directory.

-In example folder, in this repository, have config_infer and deepstream_app_config example files for yolov3-tiny.
+In example folder, in this repository, have Makefile, config_infer and deepstream_app_config example files for yolov3-tiny.

 ##